jamesyoungman/beebtools/CONTRIBUTING.md

 # Contributing to beebtools

 Thanks for your help.
-Please read on for an explanation of how we can work effectively together to resolve your problem.
+Please read on for an explanation of how we can work effectively together to resolve your problem (or to get your code change into beebtools).

 ## Contributing Bug Reports